 Temporary Assistance for Needy Families is another valuable federal resource to provide funding for parents and grandparents raising children under the age of 18.
 Interested grandparents can apply for food stamps simultaneously to help make the grocery bill affordable.

-Apart from food stamps, the Special Supplemental Nutrition Program for Women, Infants and Children is also designed to provide dietary assistance for low-income families, although it is targeted toward those with children younger than five years.
+Apart from food stamps, the Special Supplemental Nutrition Program for Women, Infants, and Children are also designed to provide dietary assistance for low-income families, although it is targeted toward those with children younger than five years.
 Grandparents who qualify for WIC can receive nutritional information and healthy foods for young children free of cost.